 What is the end to which I think I am headed?
 First, a comprehension on my own part of this issue.
 I want to understand everything about this issue so that I can make an educated (and Spirit led) decision.
 Second, I want my work to be of use to God’s Church.
 If one or the other of these alternative positions is true, then I wish to work to make this known amongst the totality of the Church as there are significant portions of Christianity believing one or the other position.
 Truth is edifying and unifying.
 For the sake of edification and unification, I would want the results of my research to be of use to the Kingdom of God.

 Obviously, I come to this task with my personal biases.
 I’ve found it very difficult to detach myself from the oneness interpretation over the last couple years due the fact that I grew up believing this interpretation made or broke my salvation, but I’ve finally found myself at a place where I am at peace trusting completely in Christ for my salvation and not my ability to think correctly about God, for at that I am bound to fail on at least some points some of the time.
 I still find some of the arguments intriguing, if not convincing, and thus am still willing to believe it if it can be demonstrated to be true.
-I currently believe the trinity interpretation to be the true interpretation (if you want to know the primary reasons for my current commitment to the trinity interpretation, check out a forthcoming post).
+I currently believe the trinity interpretation to be the true interpretation (if you want to know the primary reasons for my current commitment to the trinity interpretation, check out this post where I explain).
 So, I come to this task with a “trinitarian” bias.
 That should be admitted and noted up front.
+[See “Updates” section below.]

 In closing, I would just like to say that, if you are reading this, please follow this blog so that you can stay abreast of my studies and insights.
 Also, please pray for me and my wife (Kaitlin) if you get the chance.
 Put a comment below and I’ll pray for you as well!